How Much Do Hurricane Windows Cost?

 Window location also affects hurricane windows cost.
 Windows on the second floor typically take twice as long to install as windows on the first floor of a home and will drive up labor costs.
 Hurricane windows can be installed on the interior and exterior of the window, and the type of installation directly affects the price of labor and materials.
 Interior hurricane windows cost about $24 per square foot, or $250 to $400 per panel, and exterior storm windows cost up to $62 per square foot.

-Interior storm windows are an excellent option for homeowners who live in historic homes and do not want to change the look of the windows or are restricted by historic-preservation ordinances.
+Interior storm windows are excellent options for homeowners who live in historic homes and do not want to change the look of the windows or are restricted by historic-preservation ordinances.
 They are also a good option for renters who cannot make permanent changes to the outside.
 These windows attach to the interior frame and can be installed and removed as necessary.
 They’re made from one panel and are typically easy to install.
 Since they’re installed on the inside, they leave the exterior window pane vulnerable to damage from strong winds or flying debris, but they provide an extra layer of protection for the inside of the home.

 Exterior storm windows are a more common choice for homeowners.
 These permanent hurricane windows need to be installed by a window professional.
 Instead of having one panel, exterior storm windows can have two or three tracks that allow the window or screen to be opened for increased airflow during seasonable weather.